 In part IX, you will need to report on any tax benefits claimed related to the transaction(s) reported on previously.
 This section is quite complex and will require time or a professional to complete.
 To calculate these derivative payments, combine all income, gains, losses, or deductions.

-If you’ve made it this far, you should have a solid understanding of Form 5472.
+Form 5472 is frustratingly complex, but the main challenge is determining whether you are required to file.
 Although it may take quite a bit of time and some extra professional help to complete all the parts, you should be able to fill out most of it on your own.
-As always, if you ever feel out of your depth, don’t hesitate to consult a tax professional.

 Start, grow, and manage your business.
 We're with you each step of the way.